CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 certification authority for both the Base Certificate and Delta Certificate is the same.

+If present, the validity field specifies the validity period of the Delta Certificate.
+If the validity field is absent, then the validity period of both the Base Certificate and Delta Certificate is the same.

 If present, the subject field specifies the distinguished name of the named subject as encoded in the Delta Certificate.
 If the subject field is absent, then the distinguished name of the named subject for both the Base Certificate and Delta Certificate is the same.

-If present, the subjectPublicKeyInfo field contains the public key included in the Delta Certificate.
-If this field is absent, then the public key included in the Base Certificate and Delta Certificate is the same.
+The subjectPublicKeyInfo field contains the public key included in the Delta Certificate.
+The value of this field MUST differ from the value of the subjectPublicKeyInfo field of the Base Certificate.
+In other words, the Base Certificate and Delta Certificate MUST certify different keys.

 If present, the extensions field contains the extensions whose criticality and/or value are different in the Delta Certificate compared to the Base Certificate.
 If the extensions field is absent, then all extensions in the Delta Certificate MUST have the same criticality and value as the Base Certificate.
 This field MUST NOT contain any extension types which do not appear in the Base Certificate.
 Additionally, the Base Certificate SHALL NOT include any extensions which are not included in the Delta Certificate, with the exception of the DCD extension itself.
 Therefore, it is not possible to add or remove extensions using the DCD extension.
+The ordering of extensions in this field MUST be relative to the ordering of the extensions as they are encoded in the Delta Certificate.
+Maintaining this relative ordering ensures that the Delta Certificate's extensions can be constructed with a single pass.

 The signatureValue field contains the value of the signature field of the Delta Certificate.
 It MUST be present.

-One or more of the signature, issuer, subject, subjectPublicKeyInfo, or extensions fields MUST be present in the extension value.

 ## Issuing a Base Certificate